 To deliver its strategy in the most effective way, GEBCO endorses the following principles:

-Support the IOC and IHO in their national government engagement and coordination
+Support the IOC and IHO in engaging with national government and coordinating efforts, including for waters under national sovereignty from a coastal state and national government perspective.

-Leverage our parent organisations, subcommittees, subordinate projects and other relevant initiatives.
+Leverage our parent organisations, subcommittees, subordinate projects and other relevant initiatives, including the GEBCO’s Nippon Foundation Seabed 2030 project as our flagship project to deliver a complete bathymetric map of the oceans.

 Ensure the entire ocean space is considered by focusing our efforts on both the areas beyond national jurisdictions (ABNJ) as well as regions under national sovereignty.

-Support IHO hydrographic mandate for waters under national sovereignty from a coastal state and national government perspective.

 Ensure open, diverse, equitable and inclusive cultures striving for outcomes that are overarching, ambitious, and span generations, gender, cultures, nations, and sectors.

 A better future

 After 120 year of activity GEBCO more than ever must think about the future it wants for the ocean for the coming generations.
 GEBCO’s future activities will continues to aim at improving our knowledge of the ocean through thriving to increase free and easy access to seabed datasets and related knowledge.
+Beyond 2030, GEBCO is committed to sustaining the significant momentum built in the field of ocean science during the early part of the twenty-first century, primarily through the groundbreaking efforts of the Nippon Foundation Seabed 2030 project and the United Nations Decade of Ocean Science for Sustainable Development, ensuring their dynamic achievements continue into the next decade

-New initiatives, partners, and projects should be freely discussed, as long as they follow the fundamental principles of GEBCO as set in this strategy, have a clear purpose.
+New initiatives, partnerships, and projects should be freely discussed, as long as they follow the fundamental principles of GEBCO as set in this strategy, have a clear purpose.

 A better or an enhanced future for GEBCO could include but is certainly not limited to